 To keep our readers updated on software testing events and activities, I will compile a weekly list of the online resources found.
-No doubt these resources are quality resources on software testing and you will get insight of software testing industry.
+No doubt these resources are quality resources in software testing and you will get an insight of software testing industry.

 I am always interested reading the expert views on software testing from Microsoft employees.
 Michael Hunter’s interview series with software testing experts is also a good resource for testers.
 Interview of Anu Arora – a test manager from Microsoft’s engineering excellence group is the best of this series.

 One interesting question I like from this interview is:

 Q. What do you think is the most important thing for a tester to know?
 To do?
 For developers to know and do about testing?

 Anu Arora: Testers need to understand that testing is not just a lot of automation.
 Testers also need to understand that it is not the other extreme banging the keyboard.

 Testing is a highly skilled and sophisticated discipline and testers are the last line of defense for the customer.
 For the same reasons, the testers need to continually learn and grow; learn new ways to test, learn about the customer and market, learn to be always on the cutting edge of testing.